greenbone/docs/src/22.4/source-build/mqtt-broker.rst

 Setting up the Mosquitto MQTT Broker
 ------------------------------------

 The Mosquitto MQTT broker is used for communication between *ospd-openvas*, *openvas-scanner* and *notus-scanner*.

 .. code-block::
   :caption: Installing the Mosquitto broker

-  sudo apt install mosquitto
+  sudo apt install -y mosquitto

 After installing the Mosquitto broker package, the broker must be started and the server uri must be added to the *openvas-scanner* configuration.

 .. code-block::